Xue-Alex/Xue-Alex.github.io/README.md

 I'm a Computer Science student at the University of Waterloo!

 ### 💻 I'm currently working on...
-- Part time Software Engineer Intern for [Common Crawl](https://commoncrawl.org/ "Common Crawl")
+- Part time Software Engineer Intern for [Common Crawl](https://commoncrawl.org/ "Common Crawl").
+Check out a recent [blog post](https://commoncrawl.org/2020/10/interactive-webgraph-statistics-notebook-released/) of mine!

 ### 🌱 Previously worked on...